 One-Pan Baked Salmon & Asparagus is an easy and healthy 30-minute meal with amazing flavor – perfect for a quick weeknight dinner idea!

 This simple lunch or dinner recipe packs a ton of flavor and health benefits as well (hello omega-3 fatty acids and protein!).
-To say that this is my favorite oven-baked salmon recipe is true!
+To say that this is my favorite oven-baked salmon recipe is true.
+And if you’re looking for meal ideas for Lent, this one is a winner!

 And since this is the best baked salmon recipe out there, you’re going to want to whip up some tasty side dishes as well.
 This Summer Cobb Salad Recipe goes along perfectly with it, too!
 Don’t forget to finish off the meal with this Oreo Fluff Dessert!